-This Agreement is effective as of September 1, 2019 and expires June 30, 2021 but may be terminated earlier in accordance with provisions of Section L. of this Agreement.
-This Agreement shall automatically renew for three (3) additional one-year periods by mutual agreement of the parties.
+The term of this Agreement is August 25, 2021 through June 30, 2024, but may be terminated earlier in accordance with provisions of Section L of this Agreement.
+This Agreement may be renewed for up to two (2) additional one-year periods by mutual agreement of the parties.